ml-energy/zeus-apple-silicon/examples/README.md

 This directory contains examples of how to use the Apple Energy Monitor.

+## Python Examples: `examples/python` directory

+To run examples in this directory, you need to install `zeus-apple-silicon`.

+It is recommended that you do this in a virtual environment, which you can set up from your terminal by running:

+`python3 -m venv env && source env/bin/activate`

+Then, install `zeus-apple-silicon` by running:

+`pip install zeus-apple-silicon`

+Finally, you can execute the examples.
+For example:

+`python3 ./examples/python/simple_example.py`

 ## C++ Examples: `examples/cpp` directory

 To compile these programs manually, run: